-Last updated on September 24th, 2018 at 02:54 pm
+Last updated on December 6th, 2018 at 02:22 pm

 Breastfeeding vs formula

 The choice is up to you, but I wanted to give you a little more information about both in hopes that your decision-making will be a little less hard.

 Please be sure to read both parts because I am not going to sway you either way, but simply inform you.

 Breastfeeding vs formula: Breastfeeding

 Not only that, breast milk has a lot of properties that can help with cradle cap, baby acne, rashes, teething, and even eye infections.

 Breastmilk is also easier on sensitive tummies, and won’t cause your baby to have as much gas (depending on what you eat).

 Another perk specifically for mom would be that breastfeeding or even pumping can help you lose the baby weight a lot quicker.

 As with any comparison of breastfeeding vs formula, I wanted to get to the negative aspects of breastfeeding as well as pumping.

 This means you have to watch certain foods that make your baby gassy, and alcohol is a major no-no.

-The breast is best people are going to hate me for saying it, but it is easy to get tired of those late date nights with your Medela, and or want to skip a feeding because you can’t get yourself to have enough energy.
+The breast is best people are going to hate me for saying it, BUT it is so easy to get tired of those late date nights with your Medela, and/or want to skip a feeding because you can’t get yourself to have enough energy.